comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 - Install [**NickelMenu**](https://www.mobileread.com/forums/showthread.php?t=329525) ([KoboRoot.tgz](https://github.com/geek1011/NickelMenu/releases/latest/download/KoboRoot.tgz), [Code](https://github.com/geek1011/NickelMenu)).
 - Download the latest KOReader ~~[release](https://github.com/koreader/koreader/releases)~~ [nightly](http://build.koreader.rocks/download/nightly/).
 - Extract the `koreader` folder of the zip into the `.adds` directory of your device.
 You'll probably also want to [prevent Kobo from scanning hidden folders on 4.17+](#important-notes).
-- Create a new file, `.adds/nm/koreader`, with the contents `menu_item:main:KOReader:cmd_spawn:/mnt/onboard/.adds/koreader/koreader.sh`.
+- Create a new file, `.adds/nm/koreader`, with the contents `menu_item:main:KOReader:cmd_spawn:quiet:exec /mnt/onboard/.adds/koreader/koreader.sh`.
 - Eject & unplug your device.
 Nickel should restart, and you should have a new `KOReader` item in the main menu.

 You can open KOReader directly from the main menu in the top-left of the home screen.